clartaq/cwiki/resources/private/md/Work_Notes.md

 This page is the on-going saga of working on the CWiki program.

+#### When editing a new page, completing the first tag by pressing the `Enter` key causes an error, 28 May 2019, 05:38:03 pm ####

+When editing a new page, after changing the title, creating the first tag and pressing `Enter` or `Return` causes the new page editor to load, losing all entered information.

+On an existing page with no tags, editing it, adding a tag, and pressing `Enter` causes the editor to exit, but does not show the new tag, just the default "A New Tag".

+Editing an existing page with tags, deleting all the tags, adding a new one and completing it by pressing the `Enter` key, exits the editor, but the new tag shows up correctly.

 ##### Clicking the Author Name on a Page View Should take the User to a New Page Listing all Pages Written by the Author, 28 May 2019, 09:39:48 am. #####

 Similar to "clickable tags", the name of the author/user shown on the page view should be a clickable link that takes the user to a new page showing the titles of all pages written by that author/user.

 **Update:** 28 May 2019, 09:41:05 am.
 Created issue [#40](https://bitbucket.org/David_Clark/cwiki/issues/40/the-author-user-name-shown-on-the-page) to track this enhancement.

+**Update:** 28 May 2019, 04:44:28 pm.
+This enhancment was completed in changeset [d613628bd3d7](https://bitbucket.org/David_Clark/cwiki/commits/d613628bd3d7)

 ##### Deleting a Tag with Backspaces Should Require Two Backspaces to Delete the Tag, 27 May 2019, 10:07:32 am. #####